Tomb Raider: Anniversary Controls & Gameplay Notes

 During gameplay, you can also select Manual/Accurate Aim Mode.
 This is similar to the laser-sight view in previous games.
 It is also covered in the Combat section, above.

-NOTE: In the Nintendo Wii game, there are no alternate combat modes.
+In the Nintendo Wii game, there are no alternate combat modes.
 The Wii Remote is used for Manual targeting in all combat, as well as for targeting inanimate objects.
 Holding Target Lock (Z) is not required to hit a target, but it can help Lara keep a lock on when she's moving while firing.

 THE ADRENALINE DODGE

 During combat, some enemies will become enraged.
 When that happens, you'll have the opportunity to do a special move called the Adrenaline Dodge.
 When you perform this move successfully, the enemy will then do something that either causes it to injure itself or allows you to fight it in a special way.
 The walkthrough for each boss battle describes exactly what you need to do.
-For normal enemies, a successful adrenaline dodge causes Lara to do a head shot, which usually results in an instant kill.
+For normal enemies, a successful adrenaline dodge causes Lara to do a headshot, which usually results in an instant kill.

 Here's how to do the move:

 1. If the enemy is a boss, shoot it until its rage bar maxes out.
 When the enemy becomes enraged, then the screen will blur slightly and the enemy will charge at Lara or do some other distinctive behavior indicating it's time to use the adrenaline dodge.
 For normal enemies like bears, etc., just shoot rapidly until the screen blurs slightly and the enemy charges.
+Then stop shooting for now.

 3. Also make sure Lara has plenty of room to maneuver, at least in the direction you plan to roll.
 If she hits a wall or other obstacle before completing the move, it won't work.